krypted/TheHistoryOfComputingPodcast/Books.md

 33. The History of Pi, Petr Beckmann https://www.amazon.com/History-Pi-Petr-Beckmann/dp/0312381859
 34. American Privacy, Frederick S Lane https://www.amazon.com/American-Privacy-400-Year-History-Contested/dp/080700619X
 35. Women in Science: Rachel Ignotofsky https://www.amazon.com/Women-Science-Fearless-Pioneers-Changed/dp/1607749769
+36. The Great Moghuls, Bamber Gascoigne
+37. Witches and Warlocks, Tales of Black Magic, Old & New, Kaye
+38. The Art of War, Sun Tzu
+39. Spoiler Alert, Robb Pearlman
+40. The Greek Philosophers, W.K.
+C. Guthrie
+41. From Clockwork to Craphshoot, A History of Physics, Roger G. Newton
+42. Sh!t Went Down, James Fell
+43. A Naturalist's Voyage Round The World, Charles Darwin
+44. 507 Mechanical Movements, Henry T. Brown
+45. What Do You Care What Other People Think, Richard P. Feynman
+46. The H.G.
+Wells Reader, H.G.
+Wells
+47. Sputnik, The Shock of the Century, Paul Dickson
+48. World History Dates, Jane Chisholm
+49. Neo.Life, Jane Metcalfe and Brian Bergstein
+50. The Bit and the Pendulum, Tom Siegfried
+51. Misreadings, Umberto Eco
+52. Incas, A.B.
+Daniel
+53. Travels in Hyper Reality, Umberto Eco
+54. The Kabalion & The Emerald Tablet of Hermes, Unknown
+55. The System Of The World, Isaac Newton
+56. The History of NASA, Moser
+57. The Doors of Perception, Aldous Huxley
+58. The Odyssey, Homer
+59. The Clockwork Universe, Edward Dolnick
+60. Holy Fire, Bruce SterlingForgotten Genius of Oliver Heaviside, Basil Mahon
+61. India, A History, John Keay
+62. World History Atlas, DK
+63. The Rise of Modern Philosophy, Anthony Kenny
+64. Dahlonega, A Brief History, Anne Dismukes Amerson
+65. Victorian Fairytales, Michael Patrick Hearn
+66. History of Sanitation, J.J.
+Cosgrove
+67. Invitation to World Religiions, Brodd, Little, Nystrom, Platzner, Shek, Stiles
+68. A short History of the World, J.M.
+Roberts
+69. A history of Mechanics, René Dugas
+70. A Short History of Technology, T.K.
+Derry and Trevor I. Williams
+71. The Telegraph History of the World, Gavin Fuller

 # Technical Books